Akshat-Raii/ChatAnalyzer/README.md

 ## Hosted Version

-A hosted version of the Chat Analyzer is available at: [Chat Analyzer Dashboard](https://analyzer-chat.streamlit.app/)
+A hosted version of the Chat Analyzer is available at: [Chat Analyzer](https://analyzer-chat.streamlit.app/)

 ## How to Use